 126.96.36.199) Port of Felixstowe

-Felixstowe is a more balanced port compared to the previous detailed, with 55% of the goods handled being imported and 45% exported.
+Felixstowe is a more balanced port compared to the previous detail, with 55% of the goods handled being imported and 45% exported.
 Only 25% of the goods traded in Felixstowe are exchanged with the EU, and only 1% are shared with other domestic ports.
 The vast majority of goods are traded with international ports.
-Also the Lolo shipments are part of 90% of the cargo handled there, the other 10% being Roro shipments.
-In 2016, a total of 28 million of tonnes of goods were administered there.
+Also, the Lolo shipments are part of 90% of the cargo handled there, the other 10% being Roro shipments.
+In 2016, a total of 28 million tonnes of goods were administered there.

 188.8.131.52) Port of Southampton